|

 To put things in perspective, the section south of Armitage station is exclusively part of the Brown Line (and the Purple Line Express during rush hours).
 Trains on this portion run as expresses did for the Northwestern, operating on the inside tracks (though this is due to the closure of all the local stations on this section just as much as any other reason).
 Between Armitage and Clark Junction, the old Northwestern main line is shared by the Red and Brown Lines.
 Here, Brown Line (and Purple Line) trains run as the locals did for the Northwestern on the outside tracks (Tracks 1 and 4) and make all stops.
 The Red Line operates on the inner tracks (Tracks 2 and 3), as Northwestern expresses did, and make limited stops.
 At Clark Junction, the Brown Line leaves the old North Side Main Line for the Ravenswood branch; the Red Line continues north on the inside tracks as the "local" and the Purple Line Express continues on the outside tracks as the "express".

-However, one must recall that these operations are modern inventions of the CTA® (see more on this below), and early operations were very different in both detail and concept.
+However, one must recall that these operations are modern inventions of the CTA (see more on this below), and early operations were very different in both detail and concept.
 Early on, there were no through-routed services -- all trains terminated in the Loop -- and for the first seven years no Ravenswood branch at all.
 From 1900 to 1907, all trains that traversed the North Side Main Line went from the Loop to Wilson, with some running local and others running express.
-There was much tweaking of these operations well.
+There was much tweaking of these operations as well.
 Originally, expresses stopped at Sheridan, Belmont, Fullerton, Halsted, Sedgwick, and Kinzie, but express stopping at Halsted and Sedgwick was short-lived, suspended in September 1900.
 Another concept that was used quite a bit back then (especially after the North Side Main extension north of Wilson opened in 1908) but is virtually unknown in Chicago now is the idea of "zone expresses".
 Zone express service offers express service, with few stops, in one portion of a route and then operates local service at the other end of the route.
 This provides a much more flexible service for riders by allowing those who live at local stops at the outer portion of the route to still enjoy the benefits of fast express service without changing trains, not to mention that it uses infrastructure more efficiently.
-Starting in 1902, some northbound afternoon expresses made local stops north of Fullerton to give passengers heading to these stations and faster trip.
+Starting in 1902, some northbound afternoon expresses made local stops north of Fullerton to give passengers heading to these stations a faster trip.
 (This concept was more fully developed after 1908, when the extension opened.
 For more on this, see the Howard line history.)
 At some point, Chicago was added as an express stop as well.

 Branches and Additions to the North Main